openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Advanced Editor
 ====================

+When you edit one of the :ref:`advanced problem types<Adding a Problem>`, the advanced editor opens with an example problem.
 The advanced editor is an XML editor that shows the OLX markup for a problem.
-The following advanced problem types open in the advanced editor.
+You edit the following advanced problem types in the advanced editor.

 * :ref:`Circuit Schematic Builder`